Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Piri Piri Chicken in Porto, Portugal

-MAP.
-Pedro dos Frangos is consistently ranked as one of the best restaurants in Porto, Portugal for rotisserie chicken…as evidenced by the line out the door.
-In fact, the restaurant is so popular (with both locals and tourists) that they opened a second location across the street.
-In both restaurants, they grill whole chickens on a spit right at the entrance.
+Pedro dos Frangos is consistently ranked as one of the best restaurants in Porto, Portugal for rotisserie chicken and the frequent line out the door will back that up!
+In fact, the restaurant is so popular with both locals and tourists, they opened a second location across the street.
+At both spots, they grill whole chickens on a spit right at the entrance.

-Pro Tip: While chicken (frango in Portuguese) is the star at Pedro dos Frangos, they offer a full menu of typical Portuguese food at their restaurant.
-We highly recommend trying the Octopus Salad (Salada de Polvo) as a starter!
+Pro Tip: While chicken (frango in Portuguese) is the star at Pedro dos Frangos, they offer a full menu of typical Portuguese food, as well.
+We recommend trying the Octopus Salad (Salada de Polvo) as a starter!

 #9 Alheira